paulagrata/poodle-2.0/README.md

 - clock backend + frontend [needs updating]
 - clock will pause when using shop
 - clock starts at 10am + stops at 3am, resets upon sleeping
+- fixed seeds, will place only when at soil + removes from inventory
+- health/energy backend + frontend

 ## future updates:
 - UI